JackGConrad/JackGConrad.github.io/index.md

 Workshop Papers/Presentations
 -----------------------------

-- Jack G. Conrad and Daniel W. Linna Jr., Introduction to LegalAIIA 2023, To Appear in _Proceedings of the Third International Workshop on AI and Intelligent Assistance for Legal Professionals in the Digital Workplace (ICAIL 2023 Workshop -- LegalAIIA)_ (Braga, Portugal), CEUR-WS Online, pp. 1- , 2023.
+- Jack G. Conrad and Daniel W. Linna Jr., Introduction to LegalAIIA 2023, To Appear in _Proceedings of the Third International Workshop on AI and Intelligent Assistance for Legal Professionals in the Digital Workplace [(ICAIL 2023 Workshop -- LegalAIIA)](https://sites.google.com/view/legalaiia2023/home)_ (Braga, Portugal), CEUR-WS Online, pp. 1- , 2023.

+- Jack G. Conrad, The Impact of ChatGPT on Legal Research: The Missing Pieces of the Puzzle, International Legal Informatics Symposium 2023 _[(IRIS 2023)](https://iris-conferences.eu/iris23wien)_, (Vienna, Austria), March 28, 2023.

 - Jack G. Conrad and Jeremy Pickens, [Introduction to LegalAIIA 2021](https://www.ceur-ws.org/Vol-2888/paper5.pdf), _Proceedings of the Second International Workshop on AI and Intelligent Assistance for Legal Professionals in the Digital Workplace [(ICAIL 2021 Workshop -- LegalAIIA)](https://sites.google.com/view/legalaiia-2021/home)_ (Sao Paulo, Brazil), CEUR-WS Online, pp. 1- , 2021.